 Results

 Collaboratively produced responsive designs crafted in Sketch and utilizing the new design component library were uploaded to Zeplin for implementation.
-Design met all user and business goals.
+Design met all user needs and business goals.

 Collaboratively produced responsive designs crafted in Sketch and utilizing the new design component library were uploaded to Zeplin for implementation.
-Design met all user and business goals.
+Design met all user needs and business goals.

 Lessons Learned